Robert Aske (merchant): Legacy

 Almshouses and a school, Haberdashers' Aske's Boys' School, were built on 21 acres in Hoxton by 1692 to the design of Robert Hooke.
-A further 1,500 acres (6 km²) in Kent were acquired to provide an annual income of over £700.
+A further 1,500 acres (6 km^{2}) in Kent were acquired to provide an annual income of over £700.
 The buildings were demolished in 1824 and reconstructed in 1825 to a design by the architect, David Riddell Roper.
 The almshouses were closed to enable the school to expand in 1874 to take 300 boys and 300 girls, and a second and third school were opened at Hatcham, Surrey, in 1875.
 Haberdashers' Aske's School, Hoxton was relocated (to Hampstead for the boys and Acton for the girls) in 1898.
 Whilst the Haberdashers' Company retained the parish advowson, the boys' school moved to Elstree, opening there in 1961, and both schools were reunited in 1974 when the girls' school opened on an adjoining site.
 The Hatcham schools are now merged as a single state school, an academy known as Haberdashers' Hatcham College.